 Latest information on council services that have been impacted by COVID-19.

-Following the Prime Minister's announcement on Monday 23 March, our offices are now closed to the public until further notice.
+Following the Prime Minister's announcement on Monday 23 March, our offices are now closed to the public.

 Please contact us via the following methods in the first instance:

 - Customer Portal (opens in a new window)

 - By calling 01623 463463 (24 hour emergency contact on 01623 463050)

 We are working hard to ensure we can sustain our critical services.
 Council employees are working from home where possible, to keep themselves well.
 They will be redeployed to help community efforts to support our most vulnerable residents when needed.

 Mansfield and Warsop recycling centres have now reopened with restrictions in place to support social distancing measures.
 Check all recycling centres information on the Nottinghamshire County Council website (opens in new window).

 Garden waste collections are now taking place again, after a short break in service due to COVID-19.
 We will announce any refunds or discounts due to the break in service later this year.

 Bulky waste collections